reidmorrison/semantic_logger/appenders.md

 ### Appender Logging Levels

-It is sometimes useful to log a subset of the log messages to a separate file or appender.
-For example, log `:error` and `:fatal` level messages to a special error file.

-Below is a stand-alone example that better shows this behavior:
+The logging level for each appender can be set explicitly.
+This supports:

+* Only write a sub-set of messages to a particular destination.
+    * For example, level of `:error` will only send error messages to this appender when other appenders may also be writing `:info`, etc.

+Stand alone example:

 ```ruby
 require 'semantic_logger'